Skip to main content

 While some individuals have access to Health Savings Accounts (HSAs) or Flexible Spending Accounts (FSAs) through their employee benefits, others may not.
 Setting aside funds specifically for medical expenses could provide a financial cushion if you’re suddenly injured or ill… and that could be even more important as you get older.

-Recent statistics show that the average cost of a hospital stay per day was $2,873 in 2020.4 With the average hospital stay lasting 4.6 days, you could have a bill over $13,000.
+Recent statistics show that the average cost of a three-day hospital stay was $30,000.4 With the average hospital stay lasting 4.6 days, you could have a bill over $13,000.
 While health insurance may cover some or all of these costs, most plans require patients to pay at least part of the bill.5

 By establishing a medical savings account, you may be better prepared to handle unexpected healthcare costs.